 The Work-.SimpleConfirm standard harness is an example of a portlet-compliant form.

 Indicates that the application can localize the text in this harness.
 At run time, if your application contains a translated ruleset for a user locale, the harness displays the text in the relevant language.

-you set Generate For to
+available only when you set Generate For to